jnuvola/GlassTerminalJS/README.md

 # GlassTerminalJS
 A customizable, glass-styled vintage terminal component for web applications.

+Check out the [live demo](https://jnuvola.github.io/GlassTerminalJS/example.html) to see GlassTerminalJS in action.

 ### Configuration Options

 You can customize the terminal by passing options to the constructor: